onegambler/alexa-tesco-skill/README.md

 Remember to save the Lambda ARN value, found in the top right corner of the dialog, we will need it later.

 ### Skill Setup
-Once you've setup your lambda, you'll need an Amazon developer account and start creating a new Alexa skill.
+Once you've setup your lambda, you'll need an Amazon developer account to create a new Alexa skill.

 1. Tab `Skill Information`
     * Add `Name` and `Invocation Name`.
 Be aware that the second is the name you are going to use to activate the skill.
 I use `Tesco`, so I can say "Alexa ask Tesco.." but it's completely up to you.